Before the Bell: What every Canadian investor needs to know today

 ""Domestic rate expectations are recovering modestly and spreads are steady around the midpoint of their recent range," Scotiabank currency strategist Eric Theoret said in a note.
 "Domestic risk is limited ahead of Thursday's speech from (Bank of Canada) Gov. (Stephen) Poloz, on the topic of 'Issues keeping the Governor awake at night'.
 NAFTA negotiations are scheduled to continue through Friday and near-term risk centers on Wednesday's Fed meeting.
 The balance of risk appears to favor continued consolidation."

 The U.S. dollar index, meanwhile, was trading most flat after advancing about 1 per cent last week.
 The index, which weighs the greenback against a basket of world currencies, is down more than 9 per cent for the year.
+The dollar index, however, rose after a solid reading on producer prices for November.

 Investors will be paying keen attention to the tone of the Fed announcement, looking for clues about the course of rates next year.
 The markets now expect two or three rate hikes in 2018.